 The value returned by

 memory used by Lisp data, broken down by data type.
 By contrast, the

 memory-limit provides information on the total amount of

 This function returns the address of the last byte Emacs has allocated, divided by 1024.
 We divide the value by 1024 to make sure it fits in a Lisp integer.

 You can use this to get a general idea of how your actions affect the memory usage.

-tif Emacs is close to out of memory for Lisp objects, and
+This variable is t if Emacs is nearly out of memory for Lisp

 This returns a list of numbers that count the number of objects created in this Emacs session.
 Each of these counters increments for a certain kind of object.
 See the documentation string for details.